 Helping The Community

 Starkville Strong has been working hard to address the issue of homelessness in our community.
 We have been vocal advocates for our homeless neighbors with the Mayor, the Board of Aldermen, and the Oktibbeha County Supervisors.
 We have also partnered with other organizations such as Mississippi United to End Homelessness (MUTEH) and the SOCSD Discovery Center to help our clients move out of homelessness and into stability and independence.
-For more information about our most up-to-date efforts addressing homelessness, please reach out to a member of our team by clicking the button below.
+For more information about our most up-to-date efforts addressing homelessness, please reach out to a member of our team or click on the "More Info" button.

 In August 2021, 65+ tenants were evicted all at once, creating Starkville's largest mass eviction to date.
 Due to no fault of their own, tenants' leases were not renewed.
 Starkville Strong and the NAACP worked together to help those affected and during the momentum of this crisis, we banded together to make change for those who needed us most.

 Many low income apartment complexes were in the habit of increasing rent, making minimal repairs and multiplying their list of code violations.
 A pattern emerged.
 When the deadline for repairs and code corrections approaches, most property owners sell, which starts the time limit all over again for getting the property up to code.
 Due to this, nearly an entire apartment complex on the west side of town was slated to be torn down.
-Due to legal reasons, that decision has
+Some legal action allowed that decision to be revoked and renovations are taking place.
+This is progress, but we need to extend the efforts to all housing structures in Oktibbeha County.

-Catherine Street was strike three in a series of discoveries, which exposed inhabitable conditions of some of our most underserved.
+Catherine Street was strike three in a series of discoveries, which exposed the uninhabitable conditions some of our most underserved neighbors have been living in.
 We have since found strike 4 and 5, which fuels our mission to address housing instability and create housing reform for families and individuals in Oktibbeha County.
+To learn more about these efforts or offer support, click the link below or donate today.

 Our three main concerns are: